-Process for remedial action in the event of poor performance of IANA:
+Strawman of possible process for remedial action in the event of poor performance of IANA:

 Frequent, cooperative communication will be a hallmark of the notification and escalation processes.
 All notifications will be accompanied by conference calls and frequent emails to facilitate mutual understanding of issues, responsibilities and next steps.